bartTC/django-templatesadmin/README.rst

    Just call it ``TemplateAdmins``.

    Keep in mind that also Superusers (*is_admin* flag) must belong to this group, if they should been able to edit templates.
+The group name is case-sensitive!

 4. Point your webbrowser to ``http://localhost/templatesadmin/`` and start editing.